Reviewing Uses of Regulatory Compliance Monitoring: Introduction

-Existing research has already investigated conformance checking uses for compliance monitoring~\cite{klessascheckReviewingConformance2024}; however, other techniques for checking compliance, such as those based on \emph{complex event processing} also exist and can be applied for monitoring business process compliance~\cite{lyComplianceMonitoringBusiness2015}.
-While a wide range of research on \emph{applications} of compliance monitoring has been conducted (e.g., case studies that use conformance checking~\cite{lemosUsingProcessMining2011}, contributions that investigate the potential for compliance monitoring with conformance checking more abstractly~\cite{klessascheckUnlocking2024}), research currently does not provide a general overview of \emph{usages} of various techniques available for monitoring regulatory compliance of concrete business processes.
+Existing research has already investigated conformance checking uses for regulatory compliance monitoring~\cite{klessascheckReviewingConformance2024}; however, other techniques for checking compliance, such as those based on \emph{complex event processing} also exist and can be applied for monitoring business process compliance~\cite{lyComplianceMonitoringBusiness2015}.
+While a wide range of research on \emph{applications} of compliance monitoring has been conducted (e.g., case studies that use conformance checking~\cite{lemosUsingProcessMining2011}, contributions that investigate the potential for regulatory compliance monitoring with conformance checking more abstractly~\cite{klessascheckUnlocking2024}), research currently does not provide a general overview of \emph{usages} of various techniques available for monitoring regulatory compliance of business processes.
 To provide such an overview, thereby increasing awareness of existing approaches and identifying the potential for further contributions, we conduct a systematic literature review.
 In doing so, this work aims to answer the following research questions:

-\begin{enumerate}[label=\textbf{RQ\arabic*:},wide=0pt, leftmargin=*] \item What are existing contributions that practically apply compliance monitoring techniques to assess the regulatory compliance of business processes? \item What characterizes the concrete compliance monitoring approaches used in the contributions? \item What are, based on the characterization of existing studies, potential areas of further investigation for the application of compliance monitoring? \end{enumerate}
+\begin{enumerate}[label=\textbf{RQ\arabic*:},wide=0pt, leftmargin=*] \item What are existing peer-reviewed studies that practically apply compliance monitoring techniques to assess the regulatory compliance of business processes? \item What characterizes the actual compliance monitoring approaches in the contributions? \item What are, based on the characterization of existing studies, potential areas of further investigation for the application of compliance monitoring techniques? \end{enumerate}

-This paper is based on a previous study, where we reviewed conformance checking uses for compliance monitoring purposes~\cite{klessascheckReviewingConformance2024}.
-Extending our focus, we now additionally investigate usages of additional techniques that exist in the research space of regulatory compliance and BPM in our review and take additional aspects such as the \emph{origin} and \emph{availability} of process execution data used in the investigated studies into account.
+This paper is based on a previous study, where we reviewed conformance checking uses for regulatory compliance monitoring purposes~\cite{klessascheckReviewingConformance2024}.
+Extending our focus, we now additionally investigate usages of further techniques that exist in the research space of regulatory compliance and BPM in our review, and take further aspects such as the \emph{origin} and \emph{availability} of process execution data used in the investigated studies into account.
 We also describe our research method in more detail and, in light of our broadened scope, extend the results and discussion provided herein.

 The remainder of this article is organized as follows: In Sec.~\ref{sec:background}, we provide background on compliance monitoring in general and conformance checking in particular, as well as related work.
 In Sec.~\ref{sec:methods} we present our research method for identifying and synthesizing relevant studies.
 In Sec.~\ref{sec:results-analysis}, we provide our analysis of the relevant studies, while we discuss our findings and the overall contributions in Sec.~\ref{sec:discussion}.
 We conclude in Sec.~\ref{sec:concl}, where we also present potential for future work.